 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline might not have to compensate you if they can provide a transfer to your destination, close to the original schedule.
+The airline might not be required to compensate you if they can provide transportation to your destination, close to the original schedule.
 Even with a slight delay, you might not be eligible for flight cancellation compensation.

 How to Claim Compensation from SkyUp

-It’s essential to be aware of how to request the compensation you’re eligible for under EU Regulation 261/2004.
-Here’s how to do it:
+It’s essential to know the process of claiming the compensation you’re entitled to under EU Regulation 261/2004.
+Here’s the process:

-- Complete our form.
-You’ll need to provide details like your flight number, date, and the problem you faced.
+- Fill in this form.
+You’ll need to provide details such as your flight number, date, and what went wrong.

 - Let our experts help you.
-Once you submit the form, our team will handle the rest.
-We know the EU laws thoroughly and will make every effort to obtain your rightful compensation.
-You are only charged if we win your case.
+Once you submit the form, our team will take over.
+We are well-versed in the EU laws thoroughly and will strive to secure your compensation.
+You only incur a fee if we win your case.

-Keep in mind that it is your right as a passenger to claim compensation for a delayed or cancelled flight.
-No matter whether your flight was delayed as a result of operational reasons or technical difficulties, if it was not caused by extraordinary circumstances such as inclement weather or air traffic control decisions, you have a right to compensation.
+Don’t forget that you have the right as a passenger to claim compensation for a cancelled or delayed flight.
+No matter whether your flight was delayed due to operational issues or mechanical problems, if it was not caused by extraordinary circumstances including inclement weather or air traffic control decisions, you are entitled to compensation.

 Which SkyUp Flights are Covered by EU261?

-The air passenger protection regulations of the European Union are far-reaching.
-They apply to all flights departing from an airport within an EU country and to all flights arriving at a European Union member state airport if the flight is operated by an EU airline.
+The European Union’s laws for protecting air passengers are comprehensive in scope.
+They apply to all flights departing from an airport within an EU country and to all flights arriving at an airport within an EU country provided the airline is based in the EU.

 Itinerary | Covered by EU 261 |